enzoferey/react-rating-system/README.md

 ```

 [Check out more examples in the source code of the demo above]

+###Important

+You will need to use an image with a solid background except for the zone you want to be "filled".
+Take a look at the images in `/dist` directory for a clearer understanding.

 ###Props
   - `image: String` - (REQUIRED) path to the icon image